ConstructionOnline Blog

 Those are some of the valuable skills you should have in your toolkit as a construction estimator.

-If you’re a construction estimator in need of a reliable estimating software to fulfill your roles, learn more about ConstructionOnline’s OnCost Estimating tools which give you access to essential tools needed for accurate estimating, including templates, up-to-date cost data, company cost codes, financial reporting, and more of the basics!
+If you’re a construction estimator in need of a reliable estimating software to fulfill your roles, you can click the button below to schedule your free demo with a product specialist to learn more about ConstructionOnline’s OnCost Estimating Software.
+We'll walk you through all of our tools for accurate estimating, including organized estimate line items, templates, up-to-date cost data, company cost codes, items database and costbooks, financial reporting tools, and more!